thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 1) Place the PLA\_2 above the screw holes of the PLA\_1 part.
 ![](./media//media/u12.jpeg)

-2)  Insert the 16mm screws into the four holes of the flight controller from bottom, then insert four rubber spacers into the screws from the top of the flight controller.
+2)  Insert the 16mm screws into the four holes of the flight controller through the FC, then insert four rubber spacers into the screws fbelow the FC.
 Orient the flight controller so that the micro USB port side of the FC faces the PLA\_1 part, and that the power input of the flight controller faces the direction of the 4 pillars of the PLA\_2 part.

 ![](./media//media/u11.jpeg)![](./media//media/u13.jpeg)